-The Grinch by Dr. Seuss
+The Grinch By Dr. Seuss

-Rehearsals are in full swing for our nativity performance of hey ewe.
+Rehearsals are in full swing for our nativity performance of “I’m Gonna Shine”.
 Thank you to all of the parents for bringing in the children’s costumes in time for our dress rehearsal this afternoon.
 All of the teachers and children in Key Stage 2 loved watching the performance and all of the children did really well.
 Now only a few days till the real performances on Tuesday at 10am or 2pm.
 There are no tickets for the performance please just come along before the show to take a seat or find a space to stand.

 As well as rehearsing this week the children have been in full creative Christmas mode in class.
 We have been making some special cards and presents that will be coming home next week.
 We all looked fantastically festive on Friday wearing our Christmas jumpers, thank you for all of the donations towards the Children’s charity.

 Can you believe it is the final week of term next week?
 The children are already a third of their way through the year.
 And what a brilliant term it has been!
-One more very busy week to go…

-Monday 17th – No PE lesson (due to Nativity rehearsals) please come to school in uniform
+Monday 16th – No PE lesson (due to Nativity rehearsals) please come to school in uniform

-Tuesday 18th – No Gymnastics (due to Nativity)
+Tuesday 17th – No Gymnastics (due to Nativity)

-- Nativity Performance at 10am and 2pm
+- - Nativity Performance at 10am and 2pm

 - KS2 Carols by Candle light Service in St Peters Church 6pm, Reception are not involved but you may attend this service if you wish

-- Reception and Key Stage 1 Christmas Party in the afternoon at school
+Thursday 19th – Reception and Key Stage 1 Christmas Party in the afternoon at school

-Friday 21st – Christmas Church Service at 9am at St Peters
+Friday 20th – Christmas Church Service at 9am at St Peters

-- School finishes at 2pm
+- - School finishes at 2pm!

 Have a restful weekend – we will need a lot of energy next week!

-🎄"It’s beginning to look a lot like Christmas!"🎄
+"It’s beginning to look a lot like Christmas"

 This week in reception we gave been learning all about advent.
 We have a very exciting ‘Happyland’ Advent calendar which has a new character for our small world area behind each window, our favourite so far has been the Gingerbread man!
 The children have really enjoyed retelling the Christmas story in lots of ways in our room, making puppets and using the small world area.
-Our Christmas home corner has been a busy area of our classroom this week, having wrapped presents in Santa’s Workshop outside the children have filled under the tree with presents and then had their own Christmas celebrations where they have been opening each other’s gifts!
-We have also been singing 'Little Donkey' a few times a day (Mrs Noonan has been singing it in her sleep because we have practised that much!) ready for our Nativity.
+Our Christmas home corner has been a busy area of our classroom this week, having wrapped presents in Santa’s Workshop the children have filled under the tree with presents and then had their own Christmas celebrations where they have been opening each other’s gifts!
+We have also been singing a few times a day (Mrs Noonan has been singing songs in her sleep because we have practised that much!) ready for our Nativity.

 Dates for your diary and Christmas events:

-Nativity play on 18th December at 10am and 2pm in the Scott hall
+Nativity play on 17th December at 10am and 2pm in the Scott hall

-Carols by Candlelight on 18th December at 6.30pm in the Church (The reception children are not involved in this but if you wish to join the school community and celebrate Christmas with KS2 you are welcome to come and watch)
+Carols by Candlelight on 17th December at 6.30pm in the Church (The reception children are not involved in this but if you wish to join the school community and celebrate Christmas with KS2 you are welcome to come and watch)

-Wednesday 19th December is also our Christmas Dinner at school – yummy!
+Wednesday 11th December is also our Christmas Dinner at school – yummy!

-Friday 14th December is Christmas Jumper Day - come to school in your most festive attire and donations will be collected outside school in the morning for the charity Save the Children.
+Friday 13th December is Christmas Jumper Day - come to school in your most festive attire and donations will be collected outside school in the morning for the charity Save the Children.

-Thursday 13th December House Trip, for the winning house in Autumn term – more details to follow
+Wednesday 18th December House Trip, for the winning house in Autumn term – more details to follow

 Friday 20th December is our Christmas service in the Church at 9am please come and join us.